AshwidaNethmina/Factorial-using-java/README.md

 # Factorial-using-java
-Calculate factorial using recursive function of java
+A simple code to calculate factorial using recursive function of java